lauravuo/hacktoberfest-2021-turku.py/README.md

 # Hacktoberfest 2021 event for Turku.py

+Before making any PRs remember to [register to Hacktoberfest](https://hacktoberfest.digitalocean.com/register) with your GitHub account in case you wish to participate to the PR hunting 🍁

 ## Workshop Agenda

 - Let's divide to 3 groups that each will select one track